rahagiyanto/b3-spring-workshop/README.md

-# EMG Practical Workshop for 3rd-Year Bachelor IT Students
+# EMG Practical Workshop for 3rd-Year Bachelor Students

 This repository contains a guided EMG practical experiment designed to help students move from signal understanding to data-driven movement classification.